 Some women feel they know their babies intimately by the time they give birth.
 After all, you've carried this little person inside you for the last nine months, feeling them kick and roll around, and you've even watched their heartbeat on a screen.
 But at the same time, those first hours with your new baby are a step into the unknown.

-There's lots to learn about this new role, and you and your little one will be learning together.
+There's lots to learn about this new role, and over the next few weeks you and your little one will be learning together.
 But knowing what to expect in the hours immediately after the birth will help prepare you.

 What will my baby be feeling?